Schema registration via schema reporting

 If you're using the

-dotenvlibrary, you can add the API key to the
+dotenvlibrary, you can add these definitions to the

 Now every time your server finishes starting up, it waits a random amount of time between zero and ten seconds before automatically registering its schema (you can customize this time range).